rosros2000/kokanumi/README.md

 - obs.txt:

-  V. 20250528
+  V. 20250529

-  List of obsolete, deprecated or not-approved words in kokanu
+  List of obsolete and deprecated terms in kokanu

 - Kokanu1.otf: